Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 General Info about the Pomeranian Province

-Geographic situation: Gdansk, Polish city on the Baltic coast, capital of the Pomeranian Voivodeship and Kashubia, Poland’s principal seaport and the center of the country’s fourth-largest metropolitan area.
-Complex history with periods of Prussian or German rule, of self-rule as a “free city”.
+Geographic situation: Gdansk, a Polish city on the Baltic coast, capital of the Pomeranian Voivodeship, and Kashubia, Poland’s principal seaport and the center of the country’s fourth-largest metropolitan area.
+Complex history with periods of Prussian or German rule, of self-rule as a “free city.”

 Language: Polish.
 English is widely spoken.